Bandwidth/ap-docs/sipDiversionHeader/sipDiversionHeader.md

-# Info about SIP Diversion Header
+# Information about SIP Diversion Header - Starting September 19th, 2018

-### WHAT'S HAPPENING?

-We’re launching an update to our Application Platform to include Diversion header information for Incoming Call and Answer events.

-### HOW DOES THIS IMPACT ME?

-Diversion headers will now be included in payloads when an inbound call is diverted from its original destination.
-The Diversion header contains information such as the original to number and why the call was diverted.
-This update allows you to make decisions on how you want to process calls by knowing the initial call destination.

 ### WHAT DO I NEED TO KNOW?

 Answer Event and Incoming Call Event callbacks will have Diversion header information in them.
-Previously when a call was diverted, the original destination was not shown.

-### WHEN WILL THIS TAKE EFFECT?

-The Application Platform update will be available on Wednesday, September 19, 2018.

-### WHAT DO I NEED TO DO?

-Please ensure your application code is ready to either handle or ignore the new information.
-The Diversion header will now include this information as depicted in the example below.
-Full API reference available on dev.bandwidth.com.

 ### HOW DOES IT LOOK?